+44(0)1633 276003 [email protected]

-Gone are the days where a free Geocities or WordPress template could do the job for you.
+Gone are the days when a free DIY site or Facebook page could do the job for you.

-The competition is tighter now, with 71% of small businesses already operating a website of their own.
+The competition is tighter now, with 71% of small businesses already operating a website.
 Your site has to stand out amidst the sea of competitors.
 Get started the right way with these 5 top tips to create a good small business website:

 1 On-Site SEO is a Must

-First and foremost, make Search Engine Optimization a priority for everything you do on your site.
-Whether it’s designing how the site looks to the content you post on the pages and blog, SEO should be a part of the design philosophy.
+First and foremost, make Search Engine Optimisation a priority for everything you do on your site.
+Whether it’s designing how the site looks or the content you post on the pages and blog, SEO should be a part of the design philosophy.

 With that said, focus first on on-site SEO.
 This means working on a functional schema markup and optimizing elements like title tags and meta descriptions to help Google’s crawlers index every portion of your pages.